elixir-wechat/wechat/example/README.md

 # Router

-Example shows how to use `Plug.Parsers.WECHAT`.
+Example shows how to use `Wechat.Plugs`.

 ## Usage